ganelson/inform/working_notes.md

 to be the same as those of the main compiler.
 (Today, that's "10.1.0-beta+6V21".)

-This is enforced by changes to the makescript used when updating the main compiler's version number, which uses a new feature |-sync-kit-versions| of the Inpolicy tool.
+This is enforced by changes to the makescript used when updating the main compiler's version number, which uses a new feature of the Inpolicy tool:

+	inpolicy/Tangled/inpolicy -sync-kit-versions

-For its implementation, see: [[Kit Versioning](https://ganelson.github.io/inform/inpolicy/2-kv.html)
+For its implementation, see: [Kit Versioning](https://ganelson.github.io/inform/inpolicy/2-kv.html).

 User-written kits not included in the Inform installation should not do this.
 They won't be tied to particular compiler releases, and should have their own